 The traumatic events of the eighth century B.C.E. came upon the already tattered remnants of David’s kingdom like a fiery conflagration, its flames forcing the descendants of Jacob to decide their loyalties.
 Thus, after bringing his predictions, Isaiah went on to identify the two factions that competed for the people’s hearts (Isa 8:19-20).
 On the one hand, were those who espoused foreign gods, relied on incantations, called up spirits and consulted the dead on behalf of the living, on the other were those who turned for guidance to God’s law and relied on the testimony of godly prophets.

-Competing worldviews divided the sons of Jacob, just as a shepherd divides sheep from goats (cf. Matt 25:31-46).
-The fate of Samaria served as a stark backdrop to their choice.
+Competing worldviews divided the sons of Jacob, just as a shepherd divides sheep from goats (cf. Matt 25:31-46), whilst the fate of Samaria served as a stark backdrop to their choice.
 The goats, of which there were many in Pekah’s Samaria, claimed ‘God is with us’ yet lived lives inconsistent with that claim.
 The sheep, however, comprised a flock that faithfully followed ‘God with us’, a holy remnant epitomised by Isaiah and his ‘children’ (Isa 8:17-18).
 The sheep found that God was with them as a good shepherd, providing for them and sheltering them.
-However, the goats discovered what ‘God with us’ really meant (Isa 8:10), their bitter lesson learned through crushing defeat as enemies dragged them into the gloom, darkness and anguish of exile (Isa 8:20-22).
+However, the goats discovered that ‘God with us’ could mean something quite different (Isa 8:9-10), their bitter lesson learned through crushing defeat as enemies dragged them into the gloom, darkness and anguish of exile (Isa 8:20-22).

 The picture I have painted is not quite the Immanuel of our Christmas cards.
 Yet, I believe that Matthew would have recognised my sketchy portrait.
-His was not our shallow later day conception.
-For him ‘God with us’ had the dimension of history and was as much about one’s attitude as God’s location.
+His was not our shallow later-day conception.
+For him ‘God with us’ was given substance by the dimension of history and Immanuel was as much about a person’s attitude as about God’s location.

-Matthew’s First Century Immanuel may have been God incarnate, but he was also a profound reminder that alongside ‘God with us’ came ‘Swift to plunder, quick to spoil’, that when claims of ‘God with us’ accompanied inappropriate behaviour disgrace and suffering ensued.
+Matthew’s First Century Immanuel may have been God incarnate, but he was also a profound reminder that alongside ‘God with us’ came ‘Swift to plunder, quick to spoil’, that when claims of ‘God with us’ accompanied inappropriate behaviour, disgrace and suffering ensued.
 Hence, the appearance of ‘God with us’ in an unclean land anticipated an invasion where, like a devastating flood, a superpower would sweep across the land, humbling its arrogant rulers but leaving the faithful to find God’s presence in the wilderness.
 The advent of Immanuel was a moment to choose sides, accompany words with attitudes and attitudes with actions.
 Through his birth, ‘God with us’ witnessed against apostate religion and provided a wake up call for those who had no fear of God.
-Through his life, ‘God with us’ divided the Jewish nation, became the rock that tripped the arrogant and the shelter for a faithful flock.
-For Matthew’s peers the choice was clear, when an overwhelming flood was on its way, they could eat curds and honey in Jesus’ camp or suffer ‘Swift to plunder’ with the rest.
+Through his life, ‘God with us’ divided the Jewish nation, becoming the rock that tripped the arrogant whilst sheltering a faithful flock.
+For Matthew’s peers the choice was clear, with an overwhelming flood on its way, they could eat curds and honey in Jesus’ camp or suffer ‘Swift to plunder’ with the rest.